Thinking about taking your first cruise but have an armful of questions? Here are some answers…

 Will I get bored on a cruise?

 You certainly won’t get bored if you have booked a cruise that sails at night and arrives at a new port each day.
 Whether you book an official excursion or not, exploring new towns is what it’s all about.
 On sea days you’ll find the crew putting on all sorts of activities from cooking classes to competitions, game shows and of course the spa and gym are always open – book in advance if you want a treatment though.
-To be honest, the reason I like to cruise is the me-time.
-So on sea days I really love to hang out in my cabin, preferably with a balcony, door open spending the afternoon soaking up the sun with a good book.
+To be honest, I’m not much of a fan of these arranged activities, so on sea days I really love to hang out in my cabin, preferably with my own balcony, door open spending the afternoon soaking up the sun with a good book.

 Are all ships alike?